Marvila 8 was launched Praça David Leandro da Silva 8, in September 2023.

 Gas Meters.
 Matinha Gas Factory.
 Launch in 1944.
 Breakdance at festival IMINENTE, 2022.

-This industrial landmark later became the backdrop for Iminente, the music festival founded by artist and producer Alexander Farto, aka Vhils.
+This industrial landmark later became the backdrop for Iminente, the music festival founded by artist and producer Alexandre Farto, aka Vhils.
 Known for transforming industrial wastelands, Vhils set the outdoor stages and breakdances against this iconic architecture.

 Vhils himself is now a monument of the area.
-Born in 1987, Alexander ‘Vhils’ Farto developed a unique signature style as a street artist, using unconventional tools to carve layered surfaces of walls.
+Born in 1987, Alexandre ‘Vhils’ Farto developed a unique signature style as a street artist, using unconventional tools to carve layered surfaces of walls.
 His art engages urban environments, with marks and curatorial projects spanning from Marvila to Seixal, Almada to Barreiro.

 How and Nosm (Raoul and Davide Perre).
 The twin brothers are known for their large-scale urban murals that adorn countless city walls around the world.
 Browse through Underdogs' roaster of artists.

-Alexander Farto aka Vhils by Lauren Cowart — All rights reserved.
+Alexandre Farto aka Vhils by Lauren Cowart — All rights reserved.

 Today, Underdogs is much more than a gallery on the ground of a former military factory owned by the Portuguese state until the 1990s.
 From Braço de Prata (FBP), it has turned into a cultural platform with octopus’ arms showcasing live music events (often free), art exhibitions, public art programs, and commissioned artworks.
 Importantly, and since 2010, Underdogs has given voice and visibility to a lineup of Portuguese and international artists, embodying the essence of urban and street art: irreverence, diversity, and activism.